alexyakunin/linq-vs-raw-code/README.md

 LINQ to Objects vs raw code performance
 ================

-A set of tests comparing LINQ to Objects performance vs raw code (the same operations performed by for and foreach loops, as well as loops with unsafe pointers).
+A set of tests comparing performance of LINQ to Objects and raw code.

+The same computations are performed using LINQ to Objects, for/foreach loops and loops with unsafe pointers (when possible).

 Output for 20 items:
 <pre>